-Scientific spotter (SS): The most experienced SS will be the person mainly responsible for data collection, determining with the pilot the starting point for each day, and ensuring good effort coverage, as required by the DISTANCE sampling methodology.
+Scientific spotter (SS): The most experienced SS will be the person mainly responsible for data collection, check the weather forecast every day, determining with the pilot the starting point for each day, and ensuring good effort coverage, as required by the DISTANCE sampling methodology.
 He/she will be the called "Cruise Leader (CL)".
 The other SS will help him/her.